magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mcp-87-magento-patch-storefront-broken.md

 1. Select all items in the Products grid.
 1. Select **Update Attributes** in the Select Product Actions dropdown list.
 Click **Submit** .
 1. Click on **Advanced Inventory** from the Advanced Settings tab.
 Change **Stock Availability** to *In Stock* .
 Click **Save** .
-1. Perform full reindex manually, execute the following command from the magento root:
+1. Perform full reindex manually, execute the following command from the root: `php bin/magento indexer:reindex``

-<pre>php bin/magento indexer:reindex</pre>

  <ins>Expected result:</ins>